rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Insight_Agent_from_InsightIDR_UBA_Alert/help.md

 # Usage

-The workflow will run automatically when the selected InsightIDR UBA alert is created
+The workflow will run automatically when the selected InsightIDR UBA alert is created.

 ## Technical Details